EmGarr/kerod/README.md

 ## Installation

-This repo is tested on Python 3.6 and 3.7 and TensorFlow 2.1.
+This repo is tested on Python 3.6, 3.7, 3.8 and TensorFlow 2.2.

 You may want to install 'od' in a [virtual environment](https://docs.python.org/3/library/venv.html) or with [pyenv](https://github.com/pyenv/pyenv).
 Create a virtual environment with the version of Python you wanna use and activate it.